-The welfare of animals and the prevention of suffering by animals is laid down in the Animal Welfare [Jersey] Law 2004.
-A licence is required from The Minister for Planning and Environment to run a pet shop, kennels, catteries and animal sanctuary.
+How to look after animals and make sure they don't suffer is laid down in the Animal Welfare [Jersey] Law 2004.
+A licence is needed from The Minister for Planning and Environment to run a pet shop, kennels, catteries and animal sanctuary.

-1 In Jersey law owners of animals involved in accidents are not liable unless the aggrieved party can prove negligence on the owner's part, which involves the time and cost of court action.
+In Jersey law owners of animals involved in accidents or incidents are not liable or to blame unless the unhappy party can prove negligence on the owner's part.
+This involves the time and cost of court action.

-2 The Law divides animals into two groups, dangerous or domestic.
-Owners of dangerous animals have a higher duty to keep the animals under strict control, this mainly concerns bulls.
+The Law divides animals into two groups, dangerous or domestic.
+Owners of dangerous animals have a greater duty to keep the animals under strict control, this mainly concerns bulls.

-Under the Dogs (Jersey) Law 1961, dog owners must hold a licence and fit a collar with identity.
+Under the Dogs (Jersey) Law 1961, dog owners must hold a licence and fit a collar with their (the owners) name and address or contact details .
 Under Jersey law dog owners only have to keep them on a lead within the town ring-road, so owners could be liable if an accident is caused by a dog not on a lead in this area.

-7 There are various (non-harmful) repellents for invasive cats, pepper sprays etc., garden centres normally have a selection.
+There are (non-harmful) repellents for cats and dogs that come into your garden, pepper sprays etc., garden centres normally have a selection.

-8 In serious cases of large numbers of straying fowl the Environmental Health officers may consider intervention.
-Contact the Environmental Health Department on 443712.
+In serious cases of large numbers of birds the Environmental Health Officers may act.
+Contact the Environmental Health Department on 445808.